IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export PERSISTENT_ID=doi:10.5072/FK2/J8SJZB
   export MAJOR_OR_MINOR=major

-  curl -H X-Dataverse-key:$API_TOKEN -X POST \""$SERVER_URL/api/datasets/:persistentId/actions/:publish?persistentId=$PERSISTENT_ID&type=$MAJOR_OR_MINOR"\"
+  curl -H "X-Dataverse-key: $API_TOKEN" -X POST "$SERVER_URL/api/datasets/:persistentId/actions/:publish?persistentId=$PERSISTENT_ID&type=$MAJOR_OR_MINOR"

 The fully expanded example above (without environment variables) looks like this:

 .. code-block:: bash

-  curl -H X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -X POST "https://demo.dataverse.org/api/datasets/:persistentId/actions/:publish?persistentId=doi:10.5072/FK2/J8SJZB&type=major"
+  curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/:persistentId/actions/:publish?persistentId=doi:10.5072/FK2/J8SJZB&type=major"

 The quotes around the URL are required because there is more than one query parameter separated by an ampersand (``&``), which has special meaning to Unix shells such as Bash.
 Putting the ``&`` in quotes ensures that "type" is interpreted as one of the query parameters.